-A CD Annuity (also known as a Multi-Year Guarantee Annuity), is an insurance hybrid product that mixes the long-term interest rate of a CD (certificate of deposit) and a fixed annuity.
+CD Annuities (also known as a Multi-Year Guarantee Annuity), are an insurance hybrid product that mixes the long-term interest rate of a CD (certificate of deposit) and a fixed annuity.
 It’s a long-term, tax-deferred retirement savings vehicle that guarantees a fixed rate (usually 3-10%) for the entirety of the contract term (usually between 1-10 years).
 The interest a CD annuity earns often grows faster than a typical banking CD with the same interest rate.
 This type of annuity is attractive to investors who want the guaranteed interest rate of a long-term CD but don’t want to pay taxes on that interest every year – as with other annuity types, the interest earned is taxed only when withdrawals or income are generated.

 What’s the difference between a CD, a fixed annuity, & a CD annuity?

 As with other annuities, the CD annuity is intended to be a long-term investment savings tool.
 Terms are typically 1-10 years and multiple annuities can be laddered (similar to the way many people structure their CD savings) to create a stream of liquid funds at regular intervals.
 It’s important to note that, as with many investments, early withdrawals before age 59 ½ may be subject to federal tax penalty, and all withdrawals are subject to income tax.
 There are also surrender charges to consider for withdrawing more than the allowed percentage each year.